-As of the date of the delivery of this Report the Group is highly leveraged and have significant debt service obligations.
-The Group had approximately €1,102,796 and €1,049,167 of total non-current and current consolidated liabilities (including hedging instruments) as of 30 June 2017 and 31 December 2016, respectively.

-The Group anticipates that its high leverage could continue for the foreseeable future.

-The Group's high leverage could have material consequences for investors, including, but not limited to, could lead to the following:
+As of the date of the delivery of this Report the Group is substantially leveraged and have significant debt service obligations.
+In addition, the Group may incur additional indebtedness in the future.
+The incurrence of additional indebtedness would increase the leverage-related risks described in this Report and may have a material adverse effect on the Group's business, financial condition, results of operations.
+The Group's leverage could have material consequences for investors, including, but not limited to, could lead to the following: